 Teaching teens accountability works on a couple of different levels; natural consequences and connected consequences.

 Being accountable due to natural consequences includes failing a test because they did not study or pay attention in class, walking and being late to school because they slept in and missed the bus, or not having their favourite dress to wear because they didn’t get it to the laundry in time.
 The consequence is directly linked to and caused by their behaviour.
-Natural consequences can include things like having to pay for a replacement phone if they loose or break their own, and/or not having a phone until they do earn the money to pay it back.
+Natural consequences can include things like having to pay for a replacement phone if they lose or break their own, and/or not having a phone until they do earn the money to pay it back.

-Being accountable via connected consequences occurs when the consequence is imposed due their failure to comply or cooperate as agreed.
-For instance a teenager fails to be home by the agreed time, therefore they are required to be home an hour earlier for the next fortnight.
-Or a teenager is caught with an iPad in their room after lights out which is against the family agreement, therefore the teen looses access to their iPad and Phone for 3 days.
+Being accountable via connected consequences occurs when the consequence is imposed due to their failure to comply or cooperate as agreed.
+For instance, a teenager fails to be home by the agreed time, therefore they are required to be home an hour earlier for the next fortnight.
+Or a teenager is caught with an iPad in their room after lights out which is against the family agreement, therefore the teen loses access to their iPad and Phone for 3 days.
 While ideally related to the action, connected consequences require a level of artificial intervention and enforcement by the parent.
-Connected consequences work best when known about ahead of time i.e. the teenager knows in advance that if they abuse or use verbal violence against another family member they will loose access to gaming console for 3 days and instead have extra chores for that same period.
+Connected consequences work best when known about ahead of time i.e. the teenager knows in advance that if they abuse or use verbal violence against another family member they will lose access to a gaming console for 3 days and instead have extra chores for that same period.

 You can’t turn an entitled teenager into a responsible adult by punishment and consequences alone.
 If you only ever use a stick to change behaviour you will create a discouraged and angry young adult who sense of entitlement will be replaced by a big chip on their shoulder about how unfair and unkind the world is ( and the behaviour is unlikely to change in the long term).